Mahaseel-Lab/code-challenge-assessment/backend/Online Quiz Platform.md

 - Implement real-time quiz updates using WebSockets.
 - Containerize the application using Docker.
 - Deploy the application to a cloud platform of your choice.
+- Use Redis to store quiz state (e.g., which questions were answered, time remaining) during the quiz.
+This can help users continue the quiz where they left off.

 **Submission:** Provide a GitHub repository with your Express.js project and a README file with instructions on how to run and test the application.
 Make sure to include any necessary environment variables or configuration settings.